tud-amr/mpc_planner_ws/README.md

 Clone this repository.
 In VSCode: `open_folder` -> open `mpc_planner_ws`.
 It will show a pop-up: click `Reopen in container`.
 It will build the container.
 This will take some time.

+> **Note:** For colleagues from CoR at the TU Delft using the Vicon, please uncomment in `setup.sh` the line `vcs import < lab.repos src --recursive` to clone lab packages for the Vicon system.

 Then, in the VSCode terminal run:

 ```bash